-How to Find and Book Cheap Flights in 2021 – Tips for Finding the Best Deals
+How to Find Cheap Flights to Anywhere in the World in 2023

 Finding a good deal on a flight may be the most important part of planning a trip, but most people do it wrong.
 I took the wrong approach for many years, and it cost me thousands of dollars.
 I believed all of the myths such as the best prices are only available early on Tuesday and Wednesday mornings.
 I constantly cleared my cookies and only searched for cheap flights in incognito mode in my browser.
 Even after doing all of that, I was not finding good deals.

 I came to realize I was not being flexible.
 My strategy was to pick a date and a destination first and then find a flight.
 The correct way to do it is to pick a cheap destination and then find the date with the lowest price.
 While it may sound backward, it works.

 Here are my tips for finding cheap flight deals.

 I always start and end my flight search with Google Flights.
 It shows fares from all of the major U.S. airlines, including Delta, American, and United.
 The notable exception is Southwest Airlines, which you will have to go directly to their website to search.
 The best part about Google Flights is it lets you book directly with the airline as opposed to an OTA (online travel agency).
 While OTAs (Expedia, SkyScanner – see our complete SkyScanner guide) may be cheaper, you will have to go through their customer service for any changes as opposed to the airline.

 Google Flights is powerful because it offers a ton of filters to help you find the cheapest and best fare.
 Here are a few.